missionpinball/mpf-docs/displays/widgets/animate_widgets.rst

 Now you can use these animations, by name, in any widget or widget_player config where you would ordinarily define your own animations.

-For example, to configure a widget to fade in:
+For example, to configure a widget to fade in (assuming the widget was initially created with ``opacity: 0``:

 ::